 What to Expect When You Are Getting Dentures: From Start to Finish

 If you are thinking about getting dentures and want to know what to expect, then you have landed in the right place.
 I decided to write this article because a member of my family is getting ready to get dentures and is scared to death.
 Since I've been through it myself, I understand the concern and anxiety that comes along with this journey of getting new teeth.

 Will I Have to Go Without Teeth for a While After They Pull Mine?

-I think this is the very first thing we worry about when we begin thinking about getting dentures.
+I think this is the very first thing we worry about when we begin thinking about getting false teeth.
 I don't recall ever worrying about whether it was going to hurt; I was more concerned about waiting for my dentures to be made after I had my teeth pulled.
-I thought I would actually start off the story with this information.

 Going without any teeth for a period of time (even if it was for a day), and letting my face flap around and look like a skeleton was my biggest fear about getting dentures.
-Fortunately, most dentists nowadays have what they call a "temporary set" of dentures immediately.
+Fortunately, most dentists nowadays have what they call a "temporary or immediate set" of dentures which they place immediately after your last teeth are pulled.
 If you really are concerned about this, first ask your dentist whether they give you a temporary set immediately after the last pulling of your teeth.

 Dental Impressions of Your Mouth: What to Expect